-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
+Maximum Contaminant Level Goal or MCLG: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coil MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.